Hai4320/How-mobile-cross-platform-works/README.md

 - Swift or Objective-C on iOS
 What about lower level of native API like Native Libraries or HLA?
  => Dart FFI: Dart mobile, command-line, and server apps running on the Dart Native platform can use the dart:ffi library to call native C APIs, and to read, write, allocate, and deallocate native memory.
-- Write C code to call native C APIs.
+- Write C/C++ module.
 - Compile
     - .so for Android
     - .dylib for IOS
 - load and use on code dart

   ![image](https://github.com/user-attachments/assets/2ba86864-791b-4c3b-b424-327eba6f6d8e)

-Move to the next frame work
+Move to the next frameworks

 ## Kotlin Multiplatform